DSharpPlus/DSharpPlus/docs/articles/analyzers/commands.md

 }
 ```

-### Usage warning DSP1002
+## Usage Warning DSP1002

 Do not explicitly register nested classes of elsewhere-registered classes to DSharpPlus.Commands.

 Do not register nested classes.
-If their containing class gets registered as well, the commands inside the nested class get registered twice.
+If their containing class gets registered as well, the commands inside the nested class
+get registered twice.

 The following sample will generate DSP1002: